 - Using your knife, quickly tap the pit with your knife so the knife wedges into it.
 Gently twist and the pit should come right out.

-- Scoop the avocado out and put in a small bowl.
+- Scoop the avocados inner flesh and put in a small bowl.
 Mash with the back of a fork to the desired consistency.

-- Immediately add the lime to stop the avocado from browning.
+- Immediately add the fresh lime juice to stop the avocado from browning.
 Add the jalapeno, minced garlic, diced onion, cilantro, Rotel tomatoes, salt and pepper.

 - Mix and immediately refrigerate.